Donald Trump Repeats Attacks On Adam Schiff, Asks Why He Isn’t Being ‘Brought Up On Charges’

 — INQUISITR (@theinquisitr) September 30, 2019

 Particularly, Schiff said that Trump had asked Zelensky to “make up dirt” on a political opponent, which isn’t how a summarized transcript that the White House released last week portrays the interaction.
-The president, did however, ask the Ukrainian president to investigate a conspiracy involving the former Vice President in the Ukraine, as Cillizza notes.
+The president did, however, ask the Ukrainian president to investigate a conspiracy involving the former vice president in Ukraine, as Cillizza notes.

-Cillizza has argued that Trump has chosen to target Schiff because of his desire to find a target following the whistleblower allegations against him.
+Cillizza has argued that Trump has chosen to focus on Schiff because of his desire to find a target following the whistleblower allegations against him.
 The president has also taken to Twitter to target the whistleblower, whose identity has yet to be revealed.
 In several tweets, the president has insisted that he should be able to question the whistleblower over the allegations he or she leveled against the president on a call Trump has continued to insist was “perfect.”

-Cillizza also argued that the president picked up on attacks on Schiff from hosts on Fox News and echoed them on Twitter in hopes that his supporters will take his word that Schiff mischaracterized his interaction with the Ukrainian president.
+Cillizza also argued that the president picked up on attacks on Schiff from hosts on FOX News and echoed them on Twitter in hopes that his supporters will take his word that Schiff mischaracterized his interaction with the Ukrainian president.